-Located in Bowral, the Bradman museum extension has been designed to compliment the existing collection of buildings surrounding the historical Glebe Park oval.
+Located in Bowral, the proposed Bradman museum extension has been designed to compliment the existing collection of buildings surrounding the historical Glebe Park oval.
 Located on the outer edge of the oval, the curved wall holds the collection of exhibition spaces adjacent to the original

 museum building.
 Cantilevering at either end the curved wall, separated by a continuous glazed band of windows floats above the ground.
 At the western end the cantilever defines the new entry and café to St Jude Street whist at the eastern end provides an open aspect over the grounds of Glebe Park.